manikantaoruganti/LCTOLF/README.md

 ---

 ## 📜 Disclaimer
+*This project is a personal automation tool intended for educational and archival purposes.
 * All fetched source code belongs to the authenticated user
 * No LeetCode editorial content is redistributed
 * Problem descriptions are **not copied** into this repository